graphite-project/graphite-web/docs/tools.rst

   a system monitoring solution compatible with Nagios which emphasizes scalability, flexibility, and ease of setup.
 Shinken provides complete integration with Graphite for processing and display of performance data.

+`graphite-beacon`_
+  a simple alerting application for Graphite.
+It asynchronous and sends notification alerts based on Graphite metrics.
+  It has not dependencies except `Tornado` package.
+Very light and really very easy deployed.

 Other